-Those espousing the subversive doctrines of socialism and communism – which includes almost every Democrat presidential candidate, Liberals in Canada, almost the entirety of the ‘BLM’ movement, our university campuses, and whose insidious tendrils have even infected any number of the rest of us – should ponder the sufferings of two hardy and courageous bishops we celebrate today, who saw its evils first-hand, and who stood fast courageously, unto death.
+Those espousing the subversive doctrines of socialism and communism – which includes almost every Democrat and Liberal in Canada, along with nearly the entirety of our media and educational institutions, and which insidious tendrils have even infected any number of the rest of us – should ponder the sufferings of two hardy and courageous bishops we celebrate today, who saw its evils first-hand, and who stood fast courageously, unto death.

-Thirty years after his death, his body was found incorrupt, and rests in the beautiful shrine dedicated to him in the city of Winnipeg, not far from downtown, which I had the privilege of visiting, with a private guided tour, on a road trip across Canada in her sesquicentennial year.
-Well worth the drive, and may the good bishop intercede for his adopted and beleaguered country.
+Thirty years after his death, his body was found incorrupt, and rests in the beautiful shrine dedicated to him in the city of Winnipeg, not far from downtown, which I had the privilege of visiting back in 2017, with a private guided tour, on a road trip across Canada in her sesquicentennial year.
+Well worth a pilgrimage, and may the good bishop intercede for his adopted and beleaguered country.

-We also honour Blessed Nykyta Budka, (+1949), martyr and Ukrainian missionary bishop, who spent a number of years in Canada, setting up the Eastern rite eparchy to which Blessed Vasyl arrived years later, and which still thrives.
+We also honour Blessed Nykyta Budka, (+1949), martyr and Ukrainian missionary bishop, who spent much of his priestly ministry in Canada, setting up the Eastern rite eparchy to which Blessed Vasyl arrived years later, and which still thrives.
 Returning to his homeland in 1928, Bishop Budka was arrested and imprisoned, dying in the Gulag 1949.
 His untiring and unwavering holiness, his adherence to the truth, have given the Church, and the Eastern rites in particular, a spiritual testament and foundation to build upon and share.

 So although Winnipeg gets a bad rap amongst Canadians -mosquito capital, brutal winters, nothin’ to do, and so on – there are treasures to be found.
-So let us rejoice in what is good, and two saints who have laboured in your midst, and one incorrupt one still resting there over whom one can pray and intercede, well, that ain’t bad at all.
+So let us rejoice in what is good, and in these two saints who have laboured in your midst, and one incorrupt one still resting there over whom one can pray and intercede and offer hope to Canada and to Canadians.